 As far as price differences goes, between the Xtreme and the XLT, there is none.
 You actually end up getting more warranty with the Xtreme for the same price as you would pay for the XLT.

 How about the Sentry?
 It’s not even in the same ballpark – sorry.

 - Fully multi-coated optics for highest rate of light transmission

 - Porro Prism design for ultimate optical performance

 - Compact and lightweight

 - Sold with tripod with car window mount, soft carry case, and hard case

 - Center locking ring for rotational, angled viewing

 - Backed by Bushnell’s No Questions Asked Lifetime Warranty Promise

 If you’re an avid American brand buyer, you’ll find it’s worth paying the extra to tote a Bushnell.
 Sometimes the brand does say it all.
 However, another sub-brand of the Bushnell company is Celestron.
-The Celestron Ultima 65 18-55×65 Straight (which we reviewed here) rivals the Trophy Extreme’s optical specs, but wins out in cost.
+The Celestron Ultima 65 18-55×65 Straight rivals the Trophy Xtreme’s optical specs, but wins out in cost.
 Celestron, Bushnell, same difference – they’re all Bushnells.
 ‘Nuff said!